VerifiableFL: Verifiable Claims for Federated Learning using Exclaves: Evaluation

 Next, we investigate \sys{}'s scalability.
 We increase the number of FL clients and measure \sys{}'s performance in terms of training throughput.
 Note that adding FL clients results in a corresponding increase in the degree of data parallelism.
 We use the same testbed settings and FL tasks as in \hyperref[sec:eval:e2e]{§\ref{sec:eval:e2e}}.

-First, we measure \sys{}'s scalability with the GPT2 model for language modeling (\F\ref{fig:gpt2_scalability}).
+First, we measure \sys{}'s scalability with the GPT-2 model for language modeling (\F\ref{fig:gpt2_scalability}).
 Here, we scale \sys from 1 to 4~clients, each with a GPU.
 With $3\times$ increase in FL clients, \sys, \NVFlareCVM and \NVFlareNoSec have a $2.8\times$, $2.8\times$, and $2.9\times$ performance increase, respectively.

 We also consider the BERT model for named-entity recognition~(\F\ref{fig:bert_scalability}), and the VGG9 model for image classification~(\F\ref{fig:vgg9_scalability}).
-In these experiments, we increase the number of CPUs when scaling clients.
-With the BERT model, a $3\times$ increase in FL clients leads to a $2.8\times$, $3.0\times$, and $2.9\times$ increase in throughput for \sys, \NVFlareCVM, and \NVFlareNoSec, respectively.
-For the VGG9 model, we observe that the throughput for \sys, \NVFlareCVM, and \NVFlareNoSec increases by $2.9\times$, $3.0\times$, and $2.8\times$, respectively, when we quadruple the client count.

-Both results show that \sys scales effectively with more FL clients.
+In these experiments, we increase the number of CPUs when scaling the number of clients.
+With BERT, a $3\times$ increase in FL clients leads to a $2.8\times$, $3.0\times$, and $3.0\times$ increase in throughput for \sys, \NVFlareCVM, and \NVFlareNoSec, respectively.
+For VGG9, we observe that the throughput for \sys, \NVFlareCVM, and \NVFlareNoSec increases by $2.9\times$, $3.0\times$, and $3.0\times$, respectively, when we quadruple the client count.
+Both results show that \sys scales effectively with more FL clients, similar to other baselines.
 Since all clients run in parallel, the runtime and I/O overheads of clients do not accumulate.